r2rro/Sequence-Model-Projects/Emojify/README.md

 ## Emojifier - LSTM in Keras
-The emojifier code will use word vector representations to make your messages more expressive.
+The emojifier code uses word vector representations to make your messages more expressive.

 Rather than writing:
 >"Congratulations on the promotion!
 Let's get coffee and talk.
 Love you!"